Seyyed-Reza-Mashhadi/Azure-Data-Factory-Project/README.md

 - Verified that data was correctly loaded into SQL tables using **SQL queries in VS Code**.
 - Connected the SQL Database to **Power BI Desktop** to confirm that the schema was recognized and the data was ready for reporting.

-⚡ **Note:** This project focuses on **Azure Data Factory ETL/ELT processes**.
+⚡ **Note:** This project focuses on **Azure Data Factory** ETL processes.
 For dedicated SQL queries and Power BI analytics using the same dataset, please refer to the related projects below.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/461f6cf8-3e8c-4eb0-8478-8a9bd2695e16" width="900">